 - you develop muscle cramps

-The only surefire way to heal a burn quickly is to avoid getting one in the first place.
-Some of the ways you can prevent sunburn include:
+The only surefire way to heal a burn quickly is trying to avoid getting one in the first place.
+Here are some ways you can

 10 a.m. to 4 p.m.

 - Wear a hat.
 A hat with a wide brim can protect your face, ears, and neck from sun exposure.

 - Sunglasses.
 Sunglasses protect your eyes and the skin around your eyes from UV rays.

 CDCrecommends wearing a broad-spectrum sunscreen with at least SPF 15 even on cloudy days.
 Reapply at least every 2 hours and check the expiration date before you use it.